polterguy/polterguy.github.io/tutorials/auth/index.md

 exists in our galaxy.
 Implying it's not even possible in theory to brute force the above password.
-So the above password is actually _stronger_ than the 8 letter _"special character password"_ above it - In addition to that it's a trillion times easier to remember, and allows your users to create _unique_ passwords for all their online services, reducing the likelyhood of having your password compromised at _one_ site resulting in that your _entire online life_ is compromised.
+So the above password is actually _stronger_ than the 8 letter _"special character password"_ above it - In addition to that it's a trillion times easier to remember, and allows your users to create _unique_ passwords for all their online services, reducing the likelihood of having your password compromised at _one_ site resulting in that your _entire online life_ is compromised.

 However, since Magic also is using individual per record based salts, combined with BlowFish hashing,